-(C11.1d) What is your strategy for complying with the systems in which you participate or anticipate participating?
+(C11.1d) What is your strategy for complying with the systems you are regulated by or anticipate being regulated by?

 The South African National Treasury first introduced the idea of carbon tax in a discussion document in 2010.
 The design was proposed in 2013 followed by the publication of the Draft Bill late in 2015 which announced the expected start date to be in 2017.
-After numerous iterations and consultations, the Bill was finally signed into law by the President on the 22nd of May 2019 and has come into effect from 1 June 2019.
+After numerous iterations and consultations the Bill was finally signed into law by the President on the 22nd of May 2019 and has come into effect from 1 June 2019.
 The carbon tax will initially only apply to scope 1 emitters in the first phase.
 The first phase will be from 1 June 2019 to 31 December 2022, and the second phase from 2023 to 2030.
 While the initial tax rate is set at R120/ tonne of CO2-equivalent, the carbon tax law allows for various allowances, with taxpayers eligible for allowances for up to 95% of their emissions.
 National Treasury estimates that companies will effectively pay between R6 and R48 per tonne of CO2e.